 You do this because we take you to the lesser-known attractions and recommend locally-owned accommodation.
 What’s more, for every ton of carbon we use, we donate £10 to environmental and community projects.

-We provide the timetable; and along the way, you can choose where you want to eat, sleep and which attractions you want to see.
+We provide the timetable; and you can choose where you want to eat and which attractions you pay to see.
 So, if you want to skip a castle and read your book by a mountain view, you can.

 When you choose to book with us, you’re going - no minimum numbers.